 We have nationally and internationally recognised researchers who head research projects in our strategic research areas, which include the Dynamics of Entrepreneurship; Art, Culture and the Economy; Social Movements; Public Procurement and Political Psychology.

-The school is also home to four research centres: CPO, ENTER forum, the Academy of Public Administration, and Reinvent, as well as the PESO research area (Politics, Economy and the Organization of Society) and the research network SCOHOST (Stockholm Centre on Health of Societies in Transition).
+The school is also home to four research centres: CPO, ENTER forum, the Academy of Public Administration, and Reinvent, as well as the PESO research area (Politics, Economy and the Organisation of Society) and a research network, SCOHOST (Stockholm Centre on Health of Societies in Transition).